Carbon-Aware Computing for Data Centers with Probabilistic Performance Guarantees: Realistic implementation with carbon cost and power constraints

 In the real application presented by Google in~\cite{radovanovic2023carbon}, VCC curves serve as a hard constraint for resource availability and the cluster-level operating system.
 When the load pushed to a specific cluster exceeds its planned capacity, jobs are placed in a cluster-level queue and executed as resources become available.
+Note that our approach is fully agnostic to the low level control of the cluster, in the real system placement to machines in a cluster is handled by a system called Borg~\cite{tirmazi2020borg}.
+Here, we choose to implement a simple ``First-In-First-Out" queuing system.
 In this numerical study, we tested how our proposed real-time job placement scheme in~\eqref{eq:alloc_rule} handles discrete jobs.
 Jobs have a one-hour runtime and volume size drawn from a per-class normal distribution $\mc{N}_c(u_c^{\text{vol,mean}}, 0.1)$, with $u_c^{\text{vol,mean}}$ being the per-class compute load divided by job count.